SerhiiCho/clothing-shop/README.md

 ## Checkout

 Client can add items to a cart, and checkout.
 When client makes an order, he or she fills in the form with 2 fields.
 One for the phone number, and the second is for a name.
 After submitting the form, admin will see small red notification in his admin panel navigation menu.
 It shows that there is an order.
-If nexmo credentials are provided, then after client submits the checkout form you will receive SMS.
-This way you will be always notified when new order is waiting for you.

 ## Admin panel.